METHODOLOGYFor this analysis, we ranked 175 bachelor's degrees. To be included in the ranking, each major had to:

 - Online Mechanical Engineering Degree, University of North Dakota, http://und.edu/academics/extended-learning/online-distance/degrees/mechanical-engineering/

 If you're looking to jump-start your career and considering an online degree as the way to do it, you're not alone.
 Over the past decade, aspiring professionals and career-changers have turned to the virtual classroom to boost their employment prospects and solidify their command of high-value skills in business, tech, health care and other fields.
-In fact, online enrollments went from 1.6 million in 2002 to 5.8 million in 2014 (the latest year that data is available) -- an increase of more than 260 percent.
+In fact, online enrollments went from 1.6 million in 2002 to almost 6 million in 2015 — an increase of more than 270 percent.

 To help prospective students choose the online degrees that can help benefit them most, we grabbed the latest employment, salary and education data from PayScale, the Bureau of Labor Statistics (BLS), the National Center for Education Statistics (NCES) and the Occupational Information Network (O*NET).
 We analyzed 175 bachelor's degrees to find out which distance learning programs offer the best combination of an affordable and accessible education, strong job prospects and earning potential.
 (Click here to read more about our methodology.)